Mark Learmonth

 LIFE OF MARK

-Learmonth joined Caledonia in 2008 and became the company’s CFO in 2014.
-Prior to this he was a division director at Macquarie First South, which formed part of 17 years’ experience in corporate and investment finance in South Africa, most of it in resources.
+Mark Learmonth joined Caledonia in 2008 and became the company’s CFO in 2014.
+Before this he was a division director at Macquarie First South, which formed part of 17 years’ experience in corporate and investment finance in South Africa, most of it in resources.
 He graduated from Oxford University and is a chartered accountant.
 He is a member of the executive committee of Zimbabwe’s Chamber of Mines.